-Gas and electric ovens both have their pros and cons.
-They also require a certain pre-prep so that you can use your cookies and cakes will come out perfectly baked.
-We are going to compare the oven and electric ovens in terms of performance.
+We are going to compare their performance.
 See vis a vis which fares better in terms of temperature, preheat time, cooking functions, and convenience.
-Gas or electric oven, which is better?
+Electric or gas oven, which is better?
 Let’s reveal it.

-The most apparent difference between a gas oven and an electric oven is the fuel source.
-Wall-mounted (wall ovens) or range ovens often have two different fuel sources.
+The most apparent difference between these two is the fuel source.
+Wall-mounted (wall ovens) or range ovens often have two different fuel options.

 Gas stoves and ovens rely on burner ignition.
 Most gas ranges and ovens have their main burner located at the bottom.
 Some brands might even have a second burner situated at the top of the oven.
 Gas ovens with heaters at the top and bottom of the oven provide more flexibility in cooking, although a gas oven requires a gas line.

 Electric models or convection ovens, on the other hand, are built with a large electric coil or the heating element.
-You’ll find it at the bottom of the oven.
-The heat radiates from the bottom to the entire cooking area, much like a gas oven.
+You’ll find it at the bottom of the oven, where the heat radiates to the entire cooking area, much like a gas oven.
 The difference, though, is that the electric coils take more time to heat and cool down.

 A second heating element, also called the broil element, can be found at the top of the oven.
 If you’re using a true convection oven, you can find a third heating element.
 It’s circular and located at the back of the oven cavity.